 I was not surprised when I saw the research into what the public think about employing people with a learning disability.
 I think that sometimes employers see my learning disability before they see me, and that makes it a lot harder for me to get a job- even though I have the skills to do it

 I have been applying for jobs for a long time now.
-I work one day a week in a local pub, and also volunteer for Mencap, but I would really like to get a full time job in an office.
+I work one day a week in a local pub, and also volunteer A volunteer is someone who helps out by doing work for free. for Mencap, but I would really like to get a full time job in an office.
 I have a lot of office based skills, and I would like to work somewhere I can have opportunities.

 I am really happy to have a work placement during Learning Disability Work Experience Week, it will be a great chance to get more experience.
 It’s good to have Mencap and Inclusive Employers supporting me with my job search; they believe in me, and I believe in me, so I know I can do it.